 An Overview of Tommy John Surgery

-This is a procedure in which the damaged and torn ligaments in the elbow (in the medial area) are replaced with a tendon or tendons from elsewhere in the body.
-Most commonly, these tendons are taken from the hamstring, knee or foot of the patient.
+This is a procedure in which the damaged and torn ligaments in the elbow (on the inside of the bone) are replaced with tendon from elsewhere in the body.
+Most commonly, tendons are taken from the hamstring (gracilis tendon) or forearm (palmaris longus) of the patient.

 Are you a candidate for Tommy John Surgery?